 |---|---|---|---|

-| Bac water (30 mL vial) | 2 to 3 years from manufacture | 28 days (label), often extended to 60 to 90 with refrigeration | Controlled room temp or refrigerator |
+| Bac water (30 mL vial) | 2 to 3 years from manufacture | 28 days (label) | Follow the product label |

 | Sterile water (10 mL vial) | 2 to 3 years from manufacture | 4 hours room temp, 24 hours refrigerated, single-use | Room temp until opened |